xspize/brand-yourself-assessment/README.md

 <p align="center">
 <p>
-After making 3 warm samples of the logo I then started looking for cooler colours to see which one fits the best.
+After making 3 warm samples of the logo I then started looking for cooler colours to see more options.
 <p>
 <p align="center">
 Cooler colours: